 The outstanding publishers and booksellers of the country--Carey and Hart of Philadelphia; Charles Wiley, D.Appleton and Company, Harper Brothers of New York; and Hilliard, Gray and Company of Boston--were either reproducers of English books or of purely utilitarian American ones.
 Many authorities tell us that it was positively injurious to the commercial credit of a bookseller to announce a title as of American authorship in 1830.
-In fact, on one occasion a publisher went through the farce of having a manuscript packed up as coming from England in order to realistically convey the impression that the announced work was of English origin: But by 1850 American books were not only regularly received and reviewed in England, but American works were printed simultaneously in England and with an or the charge state over some state of the contract of a) and i have been also and have () and have () and have been a set of the se
+In fact, on one occasion a publisher went through the farce of having a manuscript packed up as coming from England in order to realistically convey the impression that the announced work was of English origin!
+But by 1850 American books were not only regularly received and reviewed in England, but American works were printed simultaneously in England and

-"Publishing, American", The Encyclopedia Americana, XXII:784.
+10 &quot;Publishing, American", The Encyclopedia Americana, XXII:784.

 Samuel Goodrich, Recollections of a Lifetime, II:388-89.

 Beeton, op. cit., p.80.